Skip to content

 K50 sets Dmax to 50% and K25 to 25%.

-Using the Dmax as the allowed maximum portfolio drawdown, these let you pick a strategy that matches how much risk you’re comfy with.
-They can be more intuitively compared and understood as adjusted returns in contrast to other ratios below.
+Using Dmax as the allowed maximum portfolio drawdown, these metrics help you choose a strategy that matches your risk tolerance.
+Compared with some of the ratios below, they can be easier to interpret as adjusted returns.

 It’s calculated as the difference between the portfolio’s return and the risk-free rate (assumed to be 0 in QuantMage), divided by the standard deviation of its returns (a.k.a. volatility).

-It tells you how much extra oomph you’re getting for each unit of risk measured in volatility.
+It tells you how much excess return you are receiving for each unit of risk, where risk is measured by volatility.

 It’s your return over the risk-free rate, divided by the downside volatility.

-If you lose sleep over potential losses more than overall ups and downs, this is your go-to metric.
-Fun fact: To compare it with a Sharpe ratio, just divide the Sortino by the square root of 2.
+If you care more about downside risk than total volatility, this metric is often more useful than Sharpe.
+To compare it roughly with a Sharpe ratio, divide the Sortino by the square root of 2.

 Short for Managed Account Reports.
 Named such since it was introduced in the namesake newsletter.
 It compares the compound annual growth rate (CAGR) to the maximum drawdown.